-Featuring the green spaces of Atlanta, Portals presents the concept that industry, nature, and humanity can live cohesively by inviting viewers to imagine the potential of reconsidering the value of waste materials.
-This body of work is inspired by the artist's admiration for Atlanta's efforts to preserve and protect its green spaces, a sentiment that resonates with the local community.
-It highlights the unique beauty of the "City in the Trees" and the local community of artisans who contributed to its creation—Robert Downing (photo contribution), The Neon Company (neon), Fred Martin Welding (steel fabrication), ATL PrintMasters (printing and vinyl), Full Bloom by Lauren (floral design) and AKR Productions (photography contribution).
+Portals presents the concept that industry, nature, and humanity can live cohesively by inviting viewers to imagine the potential of reconsidering the value of waste materials.
+This body of work is inspired by the artist's admiration for Atlanta's efforts to preserve and protect its green spaces, a sentiment that resonates with the local community of artisans that contributed to the project— Robert Downing (photography contribution), The Neon Company (neon), Fred Martin Welding (steel fabrication), ATL PrintMasters (printing and vinyl), Full Bloom by Lauren (floral design) and AKR Productions (photography contribution).

 INFORMATION